pyOpenSci/software-peer-review/software-peer-review-guide/intro.md

 from start to finish.

 ### Step 0. *optional* : Author submits pre-submission inquiry
-A **presubmission inquiry** is wise to do if you are unsure of whether your package is in scope.
+A **presubmission inquiry** is useful if you are unsure whether your package is in scope.
 To submit a pre-submission inquiry, open up an issue using the presubmission template in our [pyopensci/software-review repository](https://github.com/pyOpenSci/software-review/issues/new/choose/).
 During this time an Editor in Chief will review for scope and performs basic checks for package infrastructure